 It might also help to read the Act of parliament that regulates that particular court or tribunal, so you know what its powers are.

 All cases that come before Australian courts are decided according to what is called the “adversary” system.
 Under this system, the judge or magistrate plays the role of an independent arbiter who decides issues of law without favour or prejudice.

 The term “adversary” refers to the nature of the trial process, which pits two parties against each other in a “contest” that aims to test the opposing arguments and to discover the “truth”.
 The adversary system is based on the idea that truth is best discovered by powerful arguments on both sides of the question.

 For the adversary system to be fair and consistent, both parties must follow strict procedures and rules regarding evidence.
 Each court in the hierarchy – the High Court, the Federal Court, the Family Court, the Supreme Court, the County Court and the Magistrates’ Court (see diagram in An introduction to the courts) – has its own particular rules, which must be understood and followed.
 If you do not understand these rules, it may be difficult for you to present your case in the court, especially if the other side has a lawyer to help them.

-Tribunals are less formal than courts, and have less strict procedures and rules; this makes it easier for an individual to present their own case.
+Tribunals are less formal and less adversarial than courts, and have less strict procedures and rules; this makes it easier for an individual to present their own case.

-If you are representing yourself, you may (but not always) receive some guidance from the judge or magistrate – or from the person who presides over a tribunal – about what happens in the court or tribunal and the procedure you have to follow.
+If you are representing yourself, you may (but not always) receive some guidance from the judge or magistrate – or from the decision-maker at a tribunal – about what happens in the court or tribunal and the procedure you have to follow.
 However, they cannot advise you about the best way to present your case.
 If you are representing yourself, you must decide how to present your case, based on the preparation and research that you have done, and any legal advice you may have sought.